tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Clients SHOULD initiate ESNI queries in parallel alongside normal A or AAAA queries to obtain address information in a timely manner in the event that ESNI is available.
-The following algorithm describes a procedure by which clients can process ESNIKeys responses as they arrive to produce addresses for ESNI-capable hosts.
+The following algorithm describes a procedure by which clients can process ESNI responses as they arrive to produce addresses for ESNI-capable hosts.

 ~~~
-1. If an ESNIKeys response with an "address_set" extension arrives before an A or
+1. If an ESNI response containing an ESNIRecord value with an "address_set" extension arrives before an A or
 AAAA response, clients SHOULD initiate TLS with ESNI to the provided address(es).

-2. If an A or AAAA response arrives before the ESNIKeys response, clients SHOULD wait up
+2. If an A or AAAA response arrives before the ESNI response, clients SHOULD wait up
 to CD milliseconds before initiating TLS to either address.
 (Clients may begin
 TCP connections in this time.
 QUIC connections should wait.)
-If an ESNIKeys
+If an ESNI
 response with an "address_set" extension arrives in this time, clients SHOULD
 initiate TLS with ESNI to the provided address(es).
-If an ESNIKeys response
+If an ESNI response
 without an "address_set" extension arrives in this time, clients MAY initiate
 TLS with ESNI to the address(es) in the A or AAAA response.
-If no ESNIKeys response
+If no ESNI response
 arrives in this time, clients SHOULD initiate TLS without ESNI to the available address(es).
 ~~~